October 30, 2024

 In this article, we’ll give a brief overview of how each type of crypto business is currently regulated in different countries around the world and tell you which legal matters you should be aware of when launching a blockchain business.

-Regulators qualify all the businesses we cover here as Virtual Assets Service Providers (VASPs).
+Regulators qualify all the businesses we cover here as Virtual Asset Service Providers (VASPs).
 VASPs include crypto exchanges, wallets, DeFi (decentralized finance), NFT (non-fungible token) marketplaces, play-to-earn games, and other crypto businesses.
 Certain regulators have already developed special regulatory modes for VASP.

 The most crypto-friendly countries to register a new crypto business in 2022